Stokes Croft China finances the community work of the People’s Republic of Stokes Croft.

 Mark is a designer/maker with a background in interior/exhibition design, furniture and graphics.
 He taught at Further & Higher Education levels before leaving to set up his own design practice which he ran until 2014.
 Since then he has reengaged with his artistic roots and completed a two year foundation course in ceramics and surface pattern at Weston College.
 From August 2017 Mark has been a volunteer with PRSC where his interest in deconstruction and reassemblage has been put to good use.

-Part time volunteer.
-Ceramics degree from BCUC, retired consultant and teacher of English as an additional language for Oxfordshire County Council, originator of and mainly responsible for the Fresh Fish line.
-Spends much of her time caring for 2 grandsons!
+Kay Poster holds a Ceramics degree from Buckinghamshire Chilterns University, and is a retired consultant and teacher of English as an additional language for Oxfordshire County Council.
+She is the originator of, and mainly responsible for, the Fresh Fish line.
+She also spends much of her time caring for 2 grandsons!

 Since completing a fine art degree in Cardiff many years ago, I have mainly worked in areas that require a paint brush.
 This has included painting murals at schools, traditional pub signs, theatre design and festival decor.
 More recently I have found I much prefer working on a smaller scale and in particular love illustration.
 I am currently working as a writer / illustrator of children’s picture books and work mainly in watercolour and pencil.
 I am constantly inspired by other illustrators, one of my favourites is Kaatje Vermeire whose illustrations are made using experimental etchings and printmaking, and they are absolutely amazing!
 Being an illustrator, I feel really lucky to work at something I enjoy, but it can be quite dull working alone.
 I decided to look for something I could fit around my illustration work that would be creative, but also social, and thats where I discovered PRSC.
 I started volunteering with PRSC decorating their chinaware about 6 months ago.
 Its good to be part of something that is community based and I am really enjoying helping to produce their unique chinaware.
 My favourite lines would have to include, ‘I Eat Swans’ and ‘Jeremy Corbyn’.